I love finding and telling stories about science that everyone can understand.

 My career so far

-I used to lead a team of content producers at ScienceUpFirst, an online campaign combatting COVID-19 misinformation.
+In 2021 and 2022, I led a team of content producers at ScienceUpFirst, an online campaign combatting COVID-19 misinformation.

 Before the pandemic, I was a Communications Officer at CIFAR, where I worked on the website, newsletter, and on social media.
 Right before I left in 2021, I led on content for a total website refresh.
 In nearly 3 years at CIFAR, I wrote dozens of articles and posts, including interviews with up-and-coming researchers, an obituary for a leading quantum physicist, and the announcement of major funding for AI researchers in Canada.